Atlas-B2023/qgis-app/README.md

 Create a new folder named "test", located at `ResidentialElectrificationTracker\output\metro_data\`, and paste in the copied files.

-To load the sample demographic data, open `sample.zip` and copy the reamining unused files (typically starting with "acs5").
+To load the sample demographic data, open `sample.zip` and copy the remaining unused files (typically starting with "acs5").

 Create a new folder named "census_data", located at `ResidentialElectrificationTracker\output\`, and paste in the copied files.